 Since students in the 4/1 program have a graduate classification, those receiving undergraduate scholarships or Pell grants should check with the provider of the funding to make sure that they will not lose eligibility.

 Admission to the program is competitive.
 All students wishing to be considered for admission apply to the Department’s Graduate Admissions Committee by February 15 of the spring semester of their Junior Year for Fall admission of the same year.
 The Committee especially considers the students’ performance in upper division linguistics courses.
 The application packet should include GRE scores, a statement of purpose, three letters of recommendation, and optionally, a writing sample.
 After a thorough review, the Committee will extend offers to the most qualified students by April 1.
 Admitted students need to complete a combination degree request form, available at www.admissions.ufl.edu/pdf/combdegreerequest.pdf.
 In order for admitted students to continue in the program after receiving their BA, they must have earned a 3.5 average in the four 5000 or 6000 level courses taken in their senior year.
+In Fall or Spring of their senior year, they must also apply to the MA Linguistics program through Graduate College before the April 1st final deadline.

 The structure of the program is as follows: